spantaleev/nextcloud-docker-ansible-deploy/docs/configuring-playbook-collabora.md

 # Setting up Collabora integration

-**WARNING**: Work in progress - Currently only external reverse proxy supportet.
+**WARNING**: Work in progress - Currently only external reverse proxy supported.

 The following configuration enables you to install the [Collabora Online Development Edition (CODE)](https://www.collaboraoffice.com/) document server.
 You will have a fully functioning [WOIP server]() that (together with the [Nextcloud Office App](https://apps.nextcloud.com/apps/richdocuments)) enables you to